FarizGD/BaileysV2/README.md

-# @FizzxyDev/BaileysPro - Typescript/Javascript WhatsApp Web API
+# @FarizGD/BaileysV2 - Typescript/Javascript WhatsApp Web API (but more updated)
+idgaf.
 ### Important Note

 This library was originally a project of *@adiwajshing/baileys* and is in no way affiliated with or endorsed by WhatsApp.
 Use at your own discretion.
 Don't spam others with this.
 We do not encourage the use of stalking, mass or automated messaging.